Is Anxiety holding you back at work?

 My name is Stewart Geddes, and I am a fully accredited Counsellor and Psychotherapist (MIACP).
-I have been practicing for five years, specialising in anxiety, and working particularly with young professionals, in their twenties and thirties, struggling with their anxious thoughts and feelings, about themselves, the job they are doing and their ability to cope and progress.
+I have been practicing since 2012, specialising in anxiety, and working particularly with young professionals, in their twenties and thirties, struggling with their anxious thoughts and feelings, about themselves, the job they are doing and their ability to cope and progress.

 For nearly two decades I worked in the corporate world, in various companies and positions.
 Although I was always good at what I did, and my many managers were happy with my work, I never felt at ease in myself, and I progressed far slower than my peers.

 For as far back as I can remember, I struggled with anxiety, and whist this affected my school days, it really began to hamper my life in college and in work, when the discipline and relative security of school was behind me.
 I sought the comfort and safety of roles that were well within my capabilities.
 I was basically hiding.
 When I progressed to new roles, or new jobs, I was flooded with fear and worry, until that role was mastered and I could hide in the comfort of familiarity once again.
 Regardless of how safe I felt, however, my thoughts were always ablaze.

 What was I thinking?

 “I’m not good enough”

 “Others know I’m anxious and not up to my job.
 They’re wondering how I got to this position”